kanchanraiii/Amazon-Clone/README.md

 # Amazon-Clone
-Building Amazon Home Page Clone Using HTML & CSS.
+This is Amazon Home Page Clone Using HTML & CSS.
+Cloned from amazon.com
-This is a beginner friendly project.This is not the exact replica of the home page,you are free to add new features to this.
+This is not the exact replica of the home page,you are free to add new features to this.
 Icons have been taken from Font Awesome which is a free place to get any icon you want.
 Include the link below in the index.html file to use the <i>(icon) tag copied from font-awesome.